-- 9(a) The teacher Ppromotes the value of literacyreading and writing in and out of school by modeling a positive attitude toward reading and writing literacy with students, colleagues, administrators, and parents and guardians. - 9(a)9(b) The teacher consults with and advocates on behalf of teachers, students, families, and communities for effective literacy practices and policies. - 9(b) Demonstrate effective use of technology for improving student learning.
+- 9(a) The teacher promotes the value of literacy by modeling a positive attitude toward literacy with students, colleagues, administrators, and parents and guardians. - 9(b) The teacher consults with and advocates on behalf of teachers, students, families, and communities for effective literacy practices and policies.